maartenvana/docker-for-it-rockstar-developers/Progress.md

 - Created C# project with docker api demo
   - Haven't figured out yet why its not building the container -> "pipe is broken"
   - Maybe abandon the docker api since it can be very specific
+  - Or instead of creating containers with the docker api, just create the dependencies like MySQL and keep this as a bonus "10.2" demo?
 - Need to Create an integration test for a web app that uses a database
   - This should be way closer to the realworld
   - Just use docker-compose